tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Fri Sep 21 2007

-Jospeh Mann (a 38-year-old White poor high school dropout) entered a church, ready to deliver a speech to religious people.
+Jospeh Mann (a 38-year-old white poor high school dropout) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Jospeh Mann had never preached his views to theists before, and freaked out.
 Jospeh Mann slowly breathed in and out to calm his nerves.

 Jospeh Mann used practical experience and common sense to suggest that everyone is part of one Collective Consciousness.
 Jospeh Mann laughed at the idea of an afterlife: there is no life after this world, only the cold comfort of oblivion.
 Jospeh Mann declared that the Collective Consciousness strongly supports clear ethical standards that all humans must obey.
 Jospeh Mann concluded his speech by claiming that the government should never interfere with issues of morality; doing so would be a violation of the Collective Consciousness's strict support of free will and local automony.
 Instead, people should be free to behave as they want and desire, and the Collective Consciousness will simply watch and judge.